A Letter of Declaration | Ynyshir Restaurant

 A change in tempo signifies the arrival of the first of four dessert courses.
 The Wu-Tang Clan and The Streets, being side-lined in favour of Richard Ashcroft.
 It’s enough to see me reaching for my phone; not to initially capture the bitter yuzu sorbet palate cleanser, but to claim a green heart and relive this album later on that night.
 Memories are surely made of this.

 Whether it’s the fact it is plated at the table, or quite simply that it’s mascarpone granita formed with the assistance of LN2; the tiramisu is essentially an aphrodisiac enriched with egg yolks, and finished off with 100% chocolate.
-It’s summed up by a glimpse to my left, where one of my dining companions has finally abondoned all etiquette – and has his head firmly in the bowl.
+It’s summed up by a glimpse to my left, where one of my dining companions has finally abandoned all etiquette – and has his head firmly in the bowl.

 Welsh wagyu Fudge

 To conclude – a cube of beef fudge.
 What were you thinking Chef?
 I’ll tell you what, let’s keep it as our little secret.
 Nobody needs to know.
 I’ll DM you my address, a care package to Cardiff would go down a treat.
 I know two others that wouldn’t say no to another bite.
 Temptation waits…

 You had me from the first course.
 The first mouthful.

 I always yearn for something different; unique.
 Something that makes me sit up and listen.
 Something that pulls me from my sleep at 4am on a Saturday morning to scribble a line in my little black book.
-I scribbled a paragraph, it was worth the insomnia your food brings.
+I wrote a paragraph, it was worth the insomnia your food brings.